Flagship US–Africa Trade Program in Jeopardy Whether It’s Trump or Harris, Analysts Say

 Largely based on this, more than 200 U.S. lawmakers from both the Democrat and Republican sides are questioning the basis for AGOA.

 “Watching Trump and Harris, sometimes it’s difficult to tell who’s the Republican and who’s the Democrat.
 Trump said he wants policies that force insurance firms to cover in vitro fertilization.
-Then Harris steps up and declares she’s a fan of gun ownership,” Bond said.
+Then Harris steps up and declares she’s a fan of gun ownership,” he said.

 “They’re obviously both looking for votes from their non-traditional support bases, undecided voters, but they both clearly believe in imposing high tariffs on imported products and they both oppose free-trade deals.”

-Nigerian economist, Sarah Alade, is convinced that the “era of America giving handouts” like AGOA is over, no matter who’s in the White House in 2025.
+Nigerian economist Sarah Alade is convinced that the “era of America giving handouts” like AGOA is over, no matter who’s in the White House in 2025.

 “I think Washington’s future focus will be on trade with Africa, and infrastructure projects in Africa, that benefit both Africa and the U.S.,” Alade told The Epoch Times.